-15. Risk assessment facilitator
+17. Risk assessment practitioner

-- (1) A risk assessment contemplated in sections 65(2) and 71(2) of the Act must be undertaken by an environmental assessment practitioner. - (2) Notwithstanding sub-regulation (1), the Institute or the issuing authority may undertake the risk assessment. - (3) An environmental assessment practitioner contemplated in sub-regulation (1) must- - (a) be independent; - (b) have knowledge of the Act, these regulations and any guidelines that have relevance to the proposed application; - (c) have expertise in biodiversity matters; - (d) have expertise in conducting risk assessments; - (e) consult at least one relevant expert; and - (f) be in compliance with any requirements of the Natural Scientific Professions Act, 2003 (Act No. 27 of 2003). - (4) The applicant must take all reasonable steps to verify whether the environmental assessment practitioner complies with sub-regulation (3).
+(1) A risk assessment contemplated in regulation 16(1) must be undertaken by a risk assessment practitioner.

+- (2) Notwithstanding sub-regulation (1), the Institute or the issuing authority may undertake the risk assessment. - (3) A risk assessment practitioner contemplated in sub-regulation (1) must- - (a) have knowledge of the Act, these regulations and any guidelines that have relevance to the proposed application; - (b) have expertise in biodiversity matters; - (c) have expertise in conducting risk assessments; - (d) consult at least one relevant expert; and - (e) be in compliance with any requirements of the Natural Scientific Professions Act, 2003 (Act No. 27 of 2003). - (4) The applicant must take all reasonable steps to verify whether the risk assessment practitioner complies with sub-regulation (3). - (5) The issuing authority may determine whether a risk assessment practitioner is required to undertake a risk assessment in terms of regulation 16(5).

-16. Risk assessment procedure
+18. Risk assessment procedure

-- (1) A risk assessment must be undertaken in accordance with the provisions of Regulation 14. - (2) The applicant must provide the person undertaking the risk assessment with access to all information at the disposal of the applicant regarding the application, whether or not such information is favourable to the applicant. - (3) The risk assessment report must be submitted, with the application, to the issuing authority.
+- (1) A risk assessment must be undertaken in accordance with the provisions of Regulation 16. - (2) The applicant must provide the person undertaking the risk assessment with access to all information at the disposal of the applicant regarding the application, whether or not such information is favourable to the applicant. - (3) The risk assessment report must be submitted, with the application, to the issuing authority.

-17. Risk assessment report
+19. Risk assessment report

-- (1) A risk assessment report must contain the following details: - (a) The personal details and qualifications of the risk assessment practitioner carrying out the risk assessment; - (b) the personal details and qualifications of the expert consulted as required in regulation 15(3)(e); - (c) the risk of invasion as a result of the issuing of the permit; - (d) key economic, social and ecological considerations that will guide a decision on whether or not to issue a permit;
+- (1) A risk assessment report must contain the following details: - (a) The personal details and qualifications of the risk assessment practitioner carrying out the risk assessment; - (b) the personal details and qualifications of the expert consulted as required in regulation 17(3)(e); - (c) the risk of invasion as a result of the issuing of the permit; - (d) key economic, social and ecological considerations that will guide a decision on whether or not to issue a permit; - (e) any risk management measures that must be applied; - (f) a recommendation on whether or not a permit should be issued; and

-- (e) any risk management measures that must be applied; - (f) a recommendation on whether or not a permit should be issued; and - (g) any conditions or control measures that should apply if a permit is to be issued. - (2) A risk assessment report prepared in terms of sub-regulation (1) may be submitted by the issuing authority to the Institute for scientific review. - (3) The applicant will be responsible for the cost associated with the review.
+- (g) any conditions or control measures that should apply if a permit is to be issued. - (2) A risk assessment report prepared in terms of sub-regulation (1) may be submitted by the issuing authority to the Institute for scientific review. - (3) The applicant will be responsible for the cost associated with the review.